nachiketa02/ATTENDXPERT-Geo-Attendance/README.md

 # WEBSITE
 - LINK --- https://attendxpert-geo-attendance.netlify.app/
+- Please also refer to the attached PDF file, which contains the screenshots in document form.

 - It’s a part of the AttendXpert Suite, designed to deliver affordable, intelligent, and locally developed digital attendance solutions for schools, colleges, and organizations across India.